Join us for SHINE – An interchurch conference that explores what it looks like to reflect biblical, Christ-centered faith

 “He Is Love” & Other Resources to Help Celebrate Lent

 Christians around the world set aside the six weeks before Easter to prepare for Christ’s death and resurrection.
-This season of surrender begins on Ash Wednesday and ends on Silent Saturday – About forty days of remembering, fasting, and giving. ⁣ This Lent, we want to cultivate a rhythm of Bible-centered meditation, reflection and personal response.
-Our book, He is…
+This season of surrender begins on Ash Wednesday and ends on Silent Saturday – About forty days of remembering, fasting, and giving. ⁣ We want to cultivate a rhythm of Bible-centered…

 Read the Post